chirag1902/Multi-Platform-Review-Analysis-for-Food-Delivery-Apps/README.md

 ## Guide

 ### Summary

-Your summary should include the following.

-Note: You do not need code in your summary - instead, reference where in your github repo the code is.
-The priority should be a concise, readable summary.
-You should include visualizations and conclusions regarding your data analysis.

 # 1. Data Collection and Sources
 The data for this project was extracted from three major digital platforms: Reddit, Google Play Store, and Apple App Store.